OutSystems/docs-odc/src/eap/building-apps/data/modeling.md

 * **Lightweight apps** - good isolation of business concepts means developers can build targeted queries against smaller data sets.
 * **Data integrity** - creating data relationships instead of duplicating attributes ensures consistent data and simpler application logic.

+For more information, refer to [best practices for data management](../data/data-best-practices/intro.md).

 ## Data models

 The data model design process starts with a high level of abstraction and, with each step, becomes more specific.
 The process begins with a conceptual data model, progresses to a logical data model, and concludes with a physical data model.
 The following diagram shows that process.